ammarshahzad365/Trace-Implementation/data-acquisition/DATA_STORAGE_REPORT.md

 (`https://attack-taxii.mitre.org/api/v21/`), three collections (Enterprise, Mobile, ICS ATT&CK).
-This is the only source of the five with a **true date-filtered incremental fetch** (`added_after` cursor) and the only one with a **complete locally-vendored version history**, seeded once from a cloned copy of `mitre/attack-stix-data` at `structured-data/mitre-attack/`.
+This is the only source of the five with a **true date-filtered incremental fetch** (`added_after` cursor) and the only one with a **complete locally-vendored version history**, seeded once from a clone of `mitre/attack-stix-data` (that clone is no longer kept in the repo — the seeded `history/` folders are).

 **On-disk layout**, per domain: